 Since your toilet is linked to the drain line via a flange, you should rotate the offset flange in order to place your toilet where you want it.

 You won’t have any issues if you choose the right size and type of offset flange for your toilet.
-Nevertheless, it would be best if you were more careful when installing the flange on your toilet.
-You should take extra care when working with offset toilet flanges and be extra careful when installing them.
-Good luck!
+Nevertheless, you must be careful when installing the flange on your toilet.
+If you don’t feel confident enough to do it yourself, consider hiring an experienced plumber.

 Amos Christen graduated with a bachelor’s degree in Interior Design from Drexel University — Philadelphia, PA.
 Since 2003, Amos has worked with top interior design professionals in that area, including architects and interior/graphic/lighting designers.
 As a skilled interior designer, Amos Christen is highly versed in fine arts and crafts and uses that to supplement his main area of expertise.
 He often publishes articles related to home décor on several websites, including Sprucetoilets.com, Sprucebathroom.com, and Mybesuitedhome.com.
 He also contributes to leading interior design magazines.